unsaved/jcreole/README.txt

 "jcreole-ref.creole" to serve the author guide framed and styled like your other application content.
 You can obviously edit "jcreole-ref.creole".
 The Ant target "ref" will build "tmp/jcreole-ref.html" from the .creole file.

+The web site http://admc.com/jcreole has interactive JCreole demonstrations and comprehensive Creole tutorials.